 Looking for one of the best hotels in DuPont D.C.?
 Look no further than the iconic Jefferson.
 Really, would it be a D.C. hotel if it weren’t named for a president?

 Back in 1923, the Jefferson Apartments opened four blocks north of the White House with beautiful Beaux Arts design.
 In 1955, the building was converted to a hotel, and since then has been the respite of choice for discerning D.C. travelers.
 Today, the Jefferson retains every drop of its rich Old World charm and is the perfect urban hotel for those whose taste runs to old English manors over Ibiza resorts.

-However, while the hotel has prime real estate (walking distance to the ultra-hip DuPont Circle, Logan Circle, and, of course, the White House), the neighborhood gets impressively peaceful at night.
+However, while the hotel has prime real estate (close proximity to the ultra-hip DuPont Circle, Logan Circle, and, of course, the White House), the neighborhood gets impressively peaceful at night.
 Oh, and its name isn’t just for kicks, either.
 The hotel houses several of Thomas Jefferson’s original writings and documents signed by him, as well as an impressively stocked vintage library.